Welcome/Home

 Discovery that a sustainable future may depend upon shelter for the rural poor is unanticipated and very surprising.

-This cover, an earlier foreward version, the text and photos were the basis for a presentation at the Innovative Sheltering Symposium, which was hosted by the Netherlands Red Cross and Technical University at Eindhoven, Holland.
-The symposium was of interest to the international humanitarian community because there is a need for a transitional shelter mode between emergency and return to the normal and socially healthy community in existence before a disaster.
-Keen insights of those in attendance as well as my own latest cost analysis are incuded in this update.
+This cover, an earlier foreword version, the text and photos were the basis for a presentation at the Innovative Sheltering Symposium, which was hosted by the Netherlands Red Cross and Technical University at Eindhoven, Holland.
+The symposium was of interest to the international humanitarian community because there is a need for a transitional shelter mode between emergency and a return to the normal and socially healthy community in existence before a disaster.
+Keen insights of those in attendance as well as my own latest cost analysis are included in this update.